-Germany follows the MiFID inducement rules on commission payments received by intermediaries.
+Germany follows the Markets in Financial Instruments Directive (MiFID) inducement rules on commission payments received by intermediaries.
 In practice, this means that such commission needs to be disclosed to the prospective client.
 With regard to cross-border services without a German branch, the supervision of the German MiFID rules of good conduct is primarily with the home country regulator.